Pour la version française, cliquez ici.

 Do not change the subject when the bereaved want to talk about their grief or the deceased.
 Rather, encourage them to share their feelings and talk about the person who is no longer there.
 Do not try to fix it; grief is not something that is broken, it is more part of love.
 Instead of thinking that we have to get out of mourning, we should accompany the mourning.
 Better to act than to say.

-Did you like my post?
+That’s it for now!
 Feel free to leave your comments.

 Did you know that leaving a comment is an empathetic and compassionate gesture?